exasol/advanced-analytics-framework/doc/user_guide/user_guide.md

 | `<BUCKETFS_DIRECTORY>`       | yes       | Directory in BucketFS for the temporary bucketfs files                        |
 | `<TEMP_DB_SCHEMA>`           | yes       | Database Schema for temporary database objects, e.g. tables                   |

-Please take care to provide a string value for `<CLASS_PARAMETERS>`.
-Simple data types like `float`, `int`, `bool` will be converted to a String, while a Json object or an array is represented as a string value with an unusable reference, e.g.  `table: 0x14823bd38580`.
+The value of `<CLASS_PARAMETERS>` will be converted into a String, however, Json objects or arrays currently are represented as unusable references, e.g. `table: 0x14823bd38580`, which will be fixed with issue [#196](https://github.com/exasol/advanced-analytics-framework/issues/196).

 ## Custom Algorithms